jpaulobgUFES/dynfrs/README.md

 	return 0;

  ```
- ## 3. Modify the Makefile to insert the command to compline the app
+ ## 3. Modify the Makefile to insert the command to compile the app

 ``` shell
 CXX  := g++